Affordable Housing Fund

 The $350 million investment will help grow the affordable housing sector, which is critical to addressing the needs of New Zealanders who struggle to meet the cost of a market rental but can’t access public housing.

-The first stage of the Affordable Housing Fund will offer $50 million worth of grant funding to not-for-profit organisations to deliver affordable rental housing in Auckland, Tauranga- Western Bay, Rotorua, Napier-Hastings, Wellington Metro, and Nelson-Tasman.
+The Affordable Rental Pathway offers $50 million of grant funding to not-for-profit organisations to deliver newly built affordable rental housing.

-Not-for-profits include community housing providers, Māori and iwi organisations, councils, churches, or charitable trusts.
+Not-for-profits include organisations such as community housing providers, iwi and Māori housing providers, councils, and charitable trusts.